kestra-io/docs/content/docs/06.enterprise/scim/microsoft-entra-id.md

 ## Prerequisites

-- **Microsoft Entra ID Account**: you need an Microsoft Entra ID account with administrative privileges to configure SCIM provisioning.
+- **Microsoft Entra ID Account**: an account with administrative privileges to configure SCIM provisioning.
 - **Enable multi-tenancy in Kestra**: tenants MUST be enabled in Kestra to support SCIM provisioning.
 You can enable tenants by setting the `kestra.ee.tenants.enabled` configuration property to `true`:

 ```yaml